Accreditations, Approvals and Memberships

 SARA Approval of JWU: On May 3, 2016, the National Council for State Authorization Reciprocity Agreements (NC-SARA) approved institutional participation for Johnson & Wales University.
 The State of Rhode Island, through the Rhode Island Office of the Postsecondary Commissioner, approved Johnson & Wales University to participate in NC-SARA on April 14, 2016.
 NC-SARA is a voluntary, regional approach to state oversight of postsecondary distance education.
 As a SARA member in the State of Rhode Island, Johnson & Wales University is authorized to provide distance education to students in all of the other SARA states (detailed below).

 Current SARA Member Jurisdictions: Current authorized jurisdictions subject to the State Authorization Reciprocity Agreement (SARA) and the National Council for SARA (NC-SARA) standards include 49 states (all but California) and the District of Columbia, Puerto Rico and the U.S. Virgin Islands.
-Information on Student Complaint Processes for students enrolled in the College of Online Education is available online.
+Information on Student Complaint Processes for students enrolled in the College of Professional Studies is available online.
 California has its own process for the filing of complaints by online students living in that state that is discussed under Student Complaint Process for Online Students in Non-SARA Jurisdictions.

 Providence Campus — B.S.
 Dietetics and Applied Nutrition Program